 Q. It’s been said that you were part of the 1989 national tour…

 A. I think that there were two tours in 1989 — one was a small tour out of Candlewood Playhouse, CT.
 It was a very… conceptual production.
 From what I was told anyway.
-Adrian Zmed played Jesus and Jaime Rocko played Judas.
+Adrian Zmed played Jesus and James Rocco played Judas.
 From what I understand, they were very good within the concept of that show.
 The concept was sort of a Miami Vice meets Rockstar kind of thing.
 They were all in pastel jackets and that kind of stuff.
-It did pretty well, and it was definitely interesting.
+It did pretty well, and it was interesting.
 From what I understand, that production stuck in “Then We Are Decided” and got spanked a little.
 It’s a really big no-no. In the summer of 1989 and early 1990, I did my first national tour where I played Annas with Stephen Lehew as Jesus and Milton Craig Nealy (who was later replaced by Patrick Jude, who incidentally was one of the guys who replaced Carl in the original Broadway run).

 Q. What was the inspiration for your version of “Gethsemane” on your album?